smarc-project/smarc_stonefish_sims/README.md

 # sam_stonefish_sim

-Prototype for simulating the SAM auv in stonefish
+Prototype for simulating the SAM auv in stonefish.
+This is a work in progress and support for the full SAM vehicle is not there yet.
+Right now we support the following commands:
+* `/sam/core/lcg_cmd` - `sam_msgs/PercentStamped` sets position of LCG weight 0-100%
+* `/sam/core/rpm_cmd` - `sam_msgs/ThrusterRPMs` sets rpm of the two thrusters, forward is positive
+* `/sam/core/thrust_vector_cmd` - `sam_msgs/ThrusterAngles` sets vertical and horizontal angle of thrusters

 ## Building